Obama Slams Donald Trump’s Presidency As A ‘Temporary Absence Of American Leadership’

 “The challenges of our times, whether it’s economic inequality, changing climate, terrorism, mass migration; these are reall challenges and we’re going to have to confront them together.”

-As reported by The Daily Mail, Obama urged people to discard the information that is published in partisan newspapers, or shown on biased news networks.
+As reported by the Daily Mail, Obama urged people to discard the information that is published in partisan newspapers, or shown on biased news networks.
 He also warned that social media was becoming a breeding ground for dangerous bigotry.

-Barack Obama’s comments came in the wake of a recent scathing exchange on social media between Donald Trump and MSNBC Morning Joe hosts, Mika Brzezinski and Joe Scarborough.
+Barack Obama’s comments came in the wake of a recent scathing exchange on social media between Donald Trump and MSNBC Morning Joe hosts Mika Brzezinski and Joe Scarborough.

 On Friday, Indonesian President Joko Widodo welcomed the Obamas to the Bogor Palace in West Java.